 Image Acquisition

-The 3He gas was polarized using a prototype commercial system (Magnetic Imaging Technologies Inc.; Durham, NC), and polarizations between 20% and 40% were achieved.
-For each 3He MR acquisition, a 1- or 2-liter plastic bag (Jensen Inert Products; Coral Springs, FL) was filled with 300 cc to 600 cc of hyperpolarized 3He and enough nitrogen to total approximately one third of the patient’s forced vital capacity (FVC).
+The 3He gas was polarized using a prototype commercial system (Magnetic Imaging Technologies Inc.; Durham, NC, USA), and polarizations between 20% and 40% were achieved.
+For each 3He MR acquisition, a 1- or 2-liter plastic bag (Jensen Inert Products; Coral Springs, FL, USA) was filled with 300 cc to 600 cc of hyperpolarized 3He and enough nitrogen to total approximately one third of the patient’s forced vital capacity (FVC).
 The patient inhaled the hyperpolarized 3He through a small plastic tube attached to the bag containing the gas.
-Three-dimensional (3D) image sets of the lung utilizing 3He MRI and MRI using hydrogen proton signals (1H) were acquired during a single breath hold, using a 1.5T whole-body MRI system (Avanto; Siemens Healthcare, Malvern, PA) and a linearly polarized transmit/receive radiofrequency coil tuned to the 3He frequency (Rapid Biomedical; Rimpar, Germany).
-The 3D steady-state free precession (TrueFISP) 3He and 1H MRI acquisitions comprised the following parameters: repetition time (TR)/echo time (TE) 1.9/0.8 ms (3He) or 1.8/0.7 ms (1H), flip angle 9 degrees, and isotropic 3.9-mm spatial resolution.
+Three-dimensional (3-D) image sets of the lung utilizing 3He MRI and MRI using hydrogen proton signals (1H) were acquired during a single breath hold, using a 1.5T whole-body MRI system (Avanto; Siemens Healthcare, Malvern, PA, USA) and a linearly polarized transmit/receive radiofrequency coil tuned to the 3He frequency (Rapid Biomedical; Rimpar, Germany).
+The 3-D true fast imaging with steady-state free precession (TrueFISP) 3He and 1H MRI acquisitions comprised the following parameters: repetition time (TR)/echo time (TE) 1.9/0.8 ms (3He) or 1.8/0.7 ms (1H), flip angle 9 degrees, and isotropic 3.9-mm spatial resolution.
 Elliptical k-space sampling and partial Fourier were used for both methods, resulting in a total breath-hold time of approximately 12 seconds.

 Image Analysis

-Analysis of longitudinal data (i.e., the time points) comprises the following basic steps: multimodal atlas construction for each patient, intensity normalization and bias correction across all time points, 4-dimensional (4D) ventilation-based segmentation, and voxelwise regression analysis, with the simplified hypothesis treatment effect.
-Each step of the 4D work flow is detailed below.
+Analysis of longitudinal data (ie, the time points) comprises the following basic steps: multimodal atlas construction for each patient, intensity normalization and bias correction across all time points, four-dimensional (4-D) ventilation-based segmentation, and voxelwise regression analysis, with the simplified hypothesis treatment effect.
+Each step of the 4-D work flow is detailed below.
 All software described in this work is available as an open source from the Advanced Normalization Tools (ANTs) repository (www.picsl.upenn.edu/ANTs).

 Multivariate Template Construction

 Patient-specific templates were generated directly from the image data.
-Using the 3He and 1H data for each of the 5 time points as input, generation of the patient-specific template can be intuitively understood as iterating between averaging the current set of aligned images to create an estimate of the template, then to registering the images to that template estimate (and repeating for a given number iterations).
-More technically, the Symmetric Normalization pairwise registration algorithm and an optimized Laplacian sharpening/averaging of the template estimate form the core of what is denoted as the Symmetric Group Normalization algorithm for template construction.
+Using the 3He and 1H data for each of the 5 time points as input, generation of the patient-specific template can be intuitively understood as iterating between averaging the current set of aligned images to create an estimate of the template, then to registering the images to that template estimate (and repeating for a given number of iterations).
+More technically, the symmetric normalization pairwise registration algorithm and an optimized Laplacian sharpening/averaging of the template estimate form the core of what is denoted as the symmetric group normalization algorithm for template construction.
 Given the set of 5 time-point 1H/3He aligned image pairs from a single patient, denoted as {I11H, I13He, …, I51H, I53He}, template generation involved finding the following: the set of paired diffeomorphic transformations, 1,1-1),…,5,5-1); the optimal multimodal template appearance, J1H and J3He; and the corresponding coordinate system, x, which minimizes the following cost function: